 An initial obstacle to obtaining damages for the victims of cyberbullying is establishing insurance coverage.
 Many insurance companies regard cyberbullying as an “intentional act” and exclude these claims from coverage.
 However, some jurisdictions are recognizing exceptions to the “intentional acts” exclusion and requiring insurance carriers to pay damages to the victims.

-It is also important to recognize that in some cases, the parents of a child engaged in cyberbullying may be held liable where the parent is negligent in failing to properly monitor and supervise their child’s activities online.
+It is also important to recognize that in some cases, the parents of a child engaged in cyberbullying may be held liable where the parent is negligent in failing to monitor and supervise their child’s activities online correctly.